deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “...I don’t know,” he said.

-For the first time in a long, long while, The Great Father had no idea what to do.
+For the first time in a long, long while, the Great Father had no idea what to do.

 ___